-Web layers and web maps
+Web map layers

 You can also use a CSV file by a referenced URL as a data source in your elements.
 To use a CSV file by a referenced URL, the web map with the referenced layer must first be added to a dashboard through the map element.

 A data expression is any Arcade expression that returns a FeatureSet.
 The FeatureSet can be used as data sources for data-driven elements.
-Your data expressions are authored, saved, and executed within Dashboards.
+Your data expressions are authored, saved, and executed in ArcGIS Dashboards.
 Using the Arcade function library, you can author data expressions that unlock new insights by combining, modeling, or enhancing your existing data.
 You can also take advantage of data you do not own, such as ArcGIS Living Atlas layers.

 You can use the same data expression in multiple elements on the same dashboard.
-When possible, re-use data expressions across elements.
+When possible, reuse data expressions across elements.

 Before creating a data expression, read the recommended best practices for creating data expressions.

 When a layer is backed by a supported data source, it can be used in a dashboard.
 You can select it when browsing for data when configuring dashboard elements.
-However, not all candidate layers have equal capabilities.
+However, not all supported layers have equal capabilities.

-When selecting a layer to be used in a dashboard, a check is made to ensure that its underlying service can be queried.
+When selecting a layer to be used in a dashboard, a verification is made to ensure that its underlying service can be queried.
 This is so design-time and dynamic runtime filters can be applied.
 Failure to pass this test results in a message that the layer does not meet the necessary criteria to use it in a visual element, and an OK button is enabled so you can choose another layer from the Select a layer screen.